Arauco War: Campaigns of Pedro de Valdivia (1540–1553)

 During the early phase of the Conquest of Chile, the Spanish conquistador Pedro de Valdivia conducted a nine-year campaign to secure central Chile.
 Arriving in central Chile, Pedro de Valdivia was confronted by the toqui Michimalonco, who a couple of years before had expelled the Incas from the northern parts of the Mapuche lands.
-The Spanish and Mapuche faced each other in the Battle of Mapocho, in which Valdivia was victorious.
+The Spanish and Mapuche faced each other in the Battle of Mapocho, in which de Valdivia was victorious.
 Michimalonco decided to make a tactical retreat to gather more contingents and to expel the Spanish invaders with a surprise attack, but the Spanish learnt of this and decided to head for where the Mapuche were gathering: at the Battle of Chillox, Michimalonco was defeated again.

 The resounding victory left Pedro de Valdivia confident enough to decide to found the city of Santiago in the Mapocho valley and begin organizing the nascent colony.
 After a few months of settlement, Pedro de Valdivia gathered his forces and went directly to attack the fortress of Michimalonco in Paidahuén, leading to the battle of Paidahuén where the Mapuches were completely defeated and Michimalonco taken prisoner.
 To obtain his freedom, Michimalonco offered the Spanish the ownership of the Marga Marga gold pans, which had belonged to Michimalonco since the expulsion of the Incas.
 With this, Michimalonco and his imprisoned men were released and Michimalonco set some of his vassals to the exploitation of the gold on behalf of the Spanish.

 After gold-panning for the Spanish for a while, Trangolonco, Michimalonco's brother, revolted.
 He defeated the Spaniards in Marga Marga, destroying the Spanish settlement, then defeated the Spanish in Concón, burning a ship under construction in the bay: only one Spaniard and a slave escaped.
 Trangolonco called on all the indigenous chiefs of the Cachapoal, Maipo and Mapocho valleys to send forces to join Michimalonco so that, just as he did with the Incas, he might expel the Spanish from the Wallmapu.
 In this way, he managed to gather around 16,000 warriors.